 Make any necessary changes to the FAFSA

 When you select the FAFSA Renewal option, your FAFSA application will be pre-filled with information.
 You should review this info and make sure that everything is correct.

 Since the FAFSA relies on the most up-to-date financial aid information, you will also have to pull in new financial data for you and your parents.
 The IRS Data Retrieval Tool is the best way to seamlessly pull in financial info for you and your family.
 The FAFSA uses prior, prior financial data, so you will be using tax information from two years prior.

 Submit your FAFSA by the deadline

-Now last and certainly not least, you will need to submit the FAFSA deadline!
+Now last and certainly not least, you will need to submit by the FAFSA deadline!
 The FAFSA opens up on October 1st, so we recommend getting it done as soon as possible!